-Due to the COVID-19 pandemic, following the April 8, 2020 drawing, guaranteed jackpot amounts and minimum jackpot increases were eliminated, and jackpots (annuities) are based on current game sales.
+Due to the COVID-19 pandemic, guaranteed jackpot amounts and minimum jackpot increases were eliminated, and jackpots (annuities) are based on current game sales.

-At June 30, 2020, the prize reserve funds for the PowerBall® game reported a balance of \$87.1 million of which the Lottery's share was \$1.0 million.
+At June 30, 2021, the prize reserve funds for the PowerBall® game reported a balance of \$76.4 million of which the Lottery's share was \$.8 million.
 The Lottery records amounts, which are placed into the prize reserve funds, as prize awards expense when the related sales occur.

 All investment earnings relating to the prize reserve funds are credited to an unreserved account for each member state.
 This account can be utilized to offset operating costs or for the promotion of any MUSL game as approved by the MUSL Board of Directors.
-The Lottery has recorded all income and operating expenses related to its unreserved account and has reported the balance of \$44,916 at June 30, 2020 on the Statement of Net Position as "Deposits with MUSL".
+The Lottery has recorded all income and operating expenses related to its unreserved account and has reported the balance of \$45,264 at June 30, 2021 on the Statement of Net Position as "Deposits with MUSL".